I Want To...

 The Johns Hopkins Emergency Medicine Residency Program is an innovative educational program that pairs exceptional clinical training in some of the most exciting emergency departments (EDs) in the country with individualized niche development within the most dynamic areas of our field.
 Residents work and learn in urban and community settings while surrounded by some of the brightest medical minds in the country—both in emergency medicine and across specialties.

 Johns Hopkins is home to a high acuity and diverse patient population, a busy adult Level 1 trauma center, the only regional Level 1 pediatric trauma center, the regional burn unit and the regional eye referral center for the state of Maryland.
-Within a health care system spanning urban Level 1 trauma centers and smaller community EDs, these unique clinical experiences allow our program to train superb, well-rounded emergency physicians who are ready to practice in any medical setting.
+Within a health care system spanning specialty referral centers and smaller community EDs, these unique clinical experiences allow our program to train superb, well-rounded emergency physicians who are ready to practice in any medical setting.